-Every unit will always need a minimum of two registered leaders in camp.
+Every unit will need a minimum of two registered leaders in camp at all times.
 One leader must be at least 21 years of age, while assistants can be 18.
-Adults in attendance at camp with the unit are responsible for:
+Ideally besides two leaders, each pack should have one adult per 5 Scouts.
+Adults in attendance at camp with the pack are responsible for:

-- Maintaining order and discipline within the unit. - Ensuring the cleanliness of their campsite during their stay and before departure. - Remember, Scouts practice Leave No Trace! - Ensuring the safety of all campers by adhering to all camp guidelines and ensuring the Scouts do the same.
+- Maintaining order and discipline within the pack - Ensuring the cleanliness of their campsite during their stay and before departure, - Remember, Scouts practice Leave No Trace! - Ensuring all campers wash their hands prior to every meal or use sanitizing gel - Ensuring the safety of all campers by adhering to all campguidelines and ensuring the Scouts do the same.